awei01/katsu-site-source/posts/2013-03-22-pick-up-boston-spirit.md

 [![](http://3.bp.blogspot.com/-Ymegx_sUCd0/UUy_0rershI/AAAAAAAACh8/_kgIe_eN618/s640/Excerpt20130304_Seasonal_Weddings-Fashion-4.jpg)](http://3.bp.blogspot.com/-Ymegx_sUCd0/UUy_0rershI/AAAAAAAACh8/_kgIe_eN618/s1600/Excerpt20130304_Seasonal_Weddings-Fashion-4.jpg)

 See something you like?
 We have thousands of fabrics for you to peruse.
 Select your favorite and design every little detail yourself.
 Intrigued?
-Email a Style Consultant at [info@9tailors.com](mailto:info@9tailors.com) to schedule a consultation today!
+Email a Style Consultant at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) to schedule a consultation today!